Local Docs

 Create Fumadocs App

-Set up a Fumadocs app.
-Fumadocs provides the Next.js-based framework for your documentation site.
+Set up a Fumadocs app which provides the Next.js-based framework for your documentation site:

 pnpm create fumadocs-app